matys1/lab1-web/book-notes/part-5.md

 > The event bubbles up from the innermost element that was clicked and travels to its parent elements.

-- Two distinct read-only properties that belong to the `Event` interface/object are:
+- Two key read-only properties that belong to the `Event` interface are:
-  - `currentTarget` - always refers to the element to which the event handler has been attached.
+  - `Event.currentTarget` - always refers to the element to which the event handler has been attached.
 Thus the above example will return `DIV` regardless if you clicked on the `<button>` or the `<div>`.
-  - `target` - identifies the element on which the event occurred and which may be its descendant.
+  - `Event.target` - identifies the element on which the event occurred and which may be its descendant.
 Thus the above example will return `DIV` if you clicked on the `<div>` and will return `BUTTON` if you clicked on the `<button>`.
+This is the property used for event delegation as well.

-- The `tagName` is a read-only property of the `Element` interface/object and returns the tag name of the element on which it's called (in all-caps).
+- The `tagName` is a read-only property of the `Element` interface and returns the tag name of the element on which it's called (in all-caps).

-#### Bubbling example
+##### Bubbling example

 - See an example l24-mdn-events-7.html.
 As a continuation of the previous exercise, the same event handler that's assigned to the container `<div>` is also added to its child (`<button>`) and its parent (`<body>`).
 The 3 nested elements each have an event listener and the same event handler.